meshcloud/meshcloud-docs/docs/administration.customers.md

    [https://panel.meshcloud.io/\#/administration](https://panel.meshcloud.io/#/administration).
 3. In the **Actions** colum click on the envelope icon.

-There you can write your messages and you can choose which recipient should receive the messages: **All must read** will show the message to all recipients and everyone has to acknowledged the message.
+Write your messages and choose which recipient should receive the messages: **All must read** will show the message to all recipients and everyone has to acknowledged the message.
 Or you can choose **Single read only** which will hide the message for all other users if one single user has acknowledged it.
+This is useful e.g. for maintenance task required to be done by the project team.
+Once one team member has solved the task, displaying the notification is no longer necessary.